The Best Time to Visit Halong Bay

 While tourist numbers are high during the start of spring, they dip dramatically towards the end, precisely because of the monsoon-related reason mentioned above.
 Overall international tourism to Vietnam dives towards the latter days of May as clouds congregate and sporadic deluges become more and more common.
 Arguably, this is the best time to visit Halong Bay for two reasons: off-peak cruises starting in May are much cheaper and you will have a lot more space to yourself on the boat and on excursions; and photo opportunities of dark, rolling clouds make perfect snapshots of South-East Asia’s temperamental weather system.

-What to Bring
+What to Bring in Halong Bay in Spring

-As far as clothing is concerned, you shouldn’t need anything other than light, airy clothes.
+- As far as clothing is concerned, you shouldn’t need anything other than light, airy clothes.
 Nights only dip as low as 18°C in spring, so save the woolly pyjamas for winter.

-Lots of sun cream for all of those days spent out on the sundeck and on various beaches soaking up the 8 hours of sun per day.
+- Lots of sun cream for all of those days spent out on the sundeck and on various beaches soaking up the 8 hours of sun per day.

-An umbrella, both for the Western purpose of rain deflection and the Asian purpose of sun ray deflection; an umbrella could be your best friend in Halong Bay.
+- An umbrella, both for the Western purpose of rain deflection and the Asian purpose of sun ray deflection; an umbrella could be your best friend in Halong Bay.

 Halong Bay from Cruise's Sundeck

+1.2.
 Summer

-When?
+When is the Summer in Halong Bay?
 (Late May to Late September)

-Is it the Best Time to Visit Halong Bay?
+>> Is it the Best Time to Visit Halong Bay?
 For fish, perhaps, not for humans.

 Usually linked to the idea of good times and long days outdoors, summer in the West is just a little different to summer in Northern Vietnam.
 The only reason that you would spend long days outdoors in Halong Bay during summer is if you felt like learning to swim on the sundeck.
 In other words, it’s wet.
 Very wet.
 While it may not be the best time to visit Halong Bay for the weather, trips to the World Heritage site during this time can offer you a very unique perspective into rural life during the storms.